I am flying.

 – EXPERIMENT #2: Write about how your way is just right for you.

 Don’t laugh at this quick hit visualization exercise.
-You must daydream to continually initiate the remake of your created space.
+You must daydream to continually initiate the remaking of your created space.

 This is possible.
 Test it.
 Everyday.

 OBSERVATION #3: READ WHEN LOST

 Open your journal and cruise words you’ve previously spun (or access prior photos of yourself).

 Now locate a piece of you that you recognize without question.